shre167/shre167/README.md

 ⭐ Pursuing **B.Tech CSE (AI/ML)** at **SRM Institute of Science & Technology**
 ⭐ Building intelligent systems that solve real-world challenges
 ⭐ Passionate about **AI**, **FinTech**, **Security**, and scalable engineering
-⭐ Constantly learning, building, experimenting, and pushing boundaries
+⭐ Constantly learning, experimenting, and building impactful products
-⭐ Inspired by both the cosmos above and technology ahead
+⭐ Inspired by both the universe above and the future ahead

 ---